shanta3220/Riko-The-Adventurer/README.md

 BG Music:
 =======
 These Glitch Hop music are absolutely addictive to ears, by any means if you don't like your track to be on this game please email me.
-I'm sorry for using these on my game with your permission, this game is not added in commercial platform yet.
+I'm sorry for using these on my game with your permission, this game is not added in commercial platform yet, so please bear with me.

 Auvic - Heal Me